MicrosoftDocs/dynamics-365-ai/ai-docs/sales/fre-setup-sales-insight-app.md

         > ![Phone system, teams licenses, and PowerShell script failed validation](media/si-admin-teams-dialer-systems-validation-failed.png "Phone system, teams licenses, and PowerShell script failed validation")

     >[!NOTE]
     >If you don’t want to use the Microsoft Teams as your phone system and use your custom defined storage location to upload call recording, under **Record and upload your own calls** section, select **Connect my own storage**.
 You are directed to the storage setting page.
-To learn more, see [Configure in the Sales Hub app](#configure-in-the-sales-hub-app).
+To learn more, see [The Sales Hub app](#the-sales-hub-app).
     >![Connecte your own storage](media/si-admin-teams-connect-storage.png "Connecte your own storage")
 5. Select **Get started** and the conversation intelligence configuration page opens.
 6. Under the **Microsoft Teams call recordings (preview)** section, configure the call-related options as described: